3 big iOS 14 features Apple didn't mention at the WWDC keynote that you should know

 -

+•Jul 2iOS 14 and iPadOS 14 beta download: How to install the developer beta today

-Discuss: 3 iOS 14 features I'm excited for that nobody's talking about yet
+Discuss: 3 iOS 14 features nobody's really talking about yet (and why they're exciting)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.